-#2 - TRACKS
+2. TRACKS

 Assemble the track system with the provided nuts & bolts.
 It is important to assemble and level the track on a firm foundation before tightening all of the nuts and bolts.
-It is ideal to assemble the tracks on a solid and level footing that is a minimum of 4" off of the ground.
+It is ideal to assemble the tracks on a solid and level footing that is a minimum of 4" (100mm) off of the ground.
 This will allow for easy cleanup of sawdust from under the tracks and height adjustment of the log supports.

-The width of the track should be assembled so that it is 30.5° (775mm) wide when measuring the width from the outside to outside of the "L" rails.
+The width of the track should be assembled so that it is 30.5" (775mm) wide when measuring the width from the outside to outside of the "L" rails.

-The below pictures show the assembly of the log bunks to the "L" rails.
+The below pictures show the assembly of the \log bunks to the "L" rails.
+Ensure that the two end bunks are square (90 degrees) to the track 'L' rails.